2011 Porsche Boxster Spyder. Click image to enlarge

 2011 Porsche Boxster Spyder

-Porsche’s engineers equipped the Boxster Spyder with a lightweight manual soft top meant for protection only; it is there to be deployed on those occasions when the elements absolutely demand it.
-This utilitarian top, when combined with extra-low side windows and two striking bulges on the single-piece rear lid, provides the Boxster Spyder with a sleek, low-slung silhouette reminiscent of the Carrera GT.
+The Spyder roadster is equipped with a lightweight manual soft top that is meant for rain protection only when needed.
+The top, when combined with extra-low side windows and bulges on the single-piece rear lid, provides the Spyder with a sleek, low-slung silhouette reminiscent of the Carrera GT.